 On December 19, 2025, just eight days after President Trump issued an executive order titled “Ensuring a National Policy Framework for Artificial Intelligence” to challenge burdensome state laws that regulate artificial intelligence (the “December 2025 EO”), New York Governor Kathy Hochul signed the Responsible Artificial Intelligence (“AI”) Safety and Education Act (the “RAISE Act”).
 The RAISE Act imposes transparency, compliance, safety, and reporting requirements on certain developers of large “frontier” AI models (defined below).
-The final version of the RAISE Act has not yet been released, and it will take effect on January 1, 2027.
+The RAISE Act takes effect March 19, 2026.

 Despite the Administration’s efforts to stymie state AI legislation, New York has joined California arm-in-arm to regulate large AI models by focusing on security and transparency.
 Colorado previously enacted the Colorado Artificial Intelligence Act to regulate high-risk AI systems by focusing on algorithmic discrimination, which is scheduled to become effective on June 30, 2026.
 Utah and Texas have passed limited AI-related laws and other states are sure to follow.
 All of this sets the stage for an impending challenge by the Administration in the coming months to try to prevent a patchwork of differing state AI regulation.